 Similarly, investors will often buy stocks in Asia using a brokerage based in their home country.
 It might be convenient, yet also subjects you to massive fees.

-Picking the Wrong Countries
+3. Picking the Wrong Countries

-As such, they often see things through rose-colored glasses with an unhealthy dose of bias.
+As such, they tend to see through rose-tinted along with an unhealthy dose of bias.
 Their lack of objectivity leads to rash, ill-informed choices.

 Skip the Next Western Recession